lmullany/JHUAPL-SLPHospEns/covid19hosp/README.md

   - For each of these regression models, 1000 random draws from the uniform distribution are then applied, to simulate the original model's forecast distribution for that date/location.
   - The distributions are summed together (i.e. linearly pooled) across the modeling groups to produce a (multi-modal) joint distribution for each date/location, from which we can estimate the ensemble quantiles.

 - A "Simulated Linear Pooling" ensemble is similarly estimated, as above, without the pre-smoothing step

+- The ensemble estimation is done via calls to a separate package, `psSLP`, also available within this repo.

+This work was supported by the US Department of Health and Human Services Office of the Assistant Secretary of Preparedness and Response